4lgn/malloc-lab/README.md

 when it works- to more effectively use your revision history.

 **Note**:<br>
-This repository's [`gitignore`](./.gitignore)-file will not include changes from files other than `mm.c` (the only file we will actually look at).
-As such, if you wish to store changes to other files (tracking a new test-trace, for instance), you will have to forcibly add them to the staging area before committing, changing the second-to-last step above to:
+This repository's [`gitignore`](./.gitignore)-file will not track new files.
+As such, if you wish to store changes to other files (tracking a new test-trace, for instance), you will have to forcibly add them to the staging area before
+committing:

 ```
 git add -f my-bal.rep